ashokkkkwr/NoteFlow/README.md

-PostFlow Backend
+NoteFlow Backend
-Welcome to the PostFlow backend repository!
+Welcome to the NoteFlow backend repository!
 This project serves as the backend for a complete social media platform, providing robust APIs for features like user authentication, posts, comments, real-time chat, friend requests, and notifications.

 Features
 The backend includes the following features: